Uganda holidays 2020 & 2021

 We can arrange a safari in Queen Elizabeth National Park, giving you a chance to see the Big Five, including tree-climbing lion.
 On boat trips along the Ishasha River, you can look for water-dwelling birdlife, hippo pods and elephant herds lining the banks.
 Or, trek with a guide through Kibale Forest National Park for a chance to see its 13 species of primate, including chimpanzees, red colobus and L’Hoest’s monkeys, and grey-cheeked mangabeys.

-These itineraries give you a starting point for what your trip to Uganda could entail.
-They cover routes we've found work particularly well and feature some of our favourite places to stay.
+These tours give you a starting point for what your trip to Uganda could entail.
 Treat them as inspiration, as each trip is created uniquely for you.